Flag of São Paulo (state): Meaning

 The flag has thirteen stripes alternating between black and white, representing the days and nights that the bandeirantes fought for the good of the state.
 The top and bottom stripes are both black, so the edges are clearly delimited.

 The canton consists of a red rectangle on the upper left corner, representing the blood shed by the bandeirantes.
-The white circle contains an outline of Brazil in blue, the color of strength, which the bandeirantes brought to the state.
+The white circle contains an outline of Brazil in blue, the colour of strength, which the bandeirantes brought to the state.
 There is a yellow star on the inside of each corner of the rectangle.

 On the reverse flag, the only difference is that the rectangle is aligned on the top-right; the outline of Brazil stays the same as on the obverse.

-According to the flag's creator, Júlio Ribeiro, writing in O Rebate on July 16, 1888, the red, black and white colors symbolize, respectively, the three constituent races of the Brazilian people: Amerindians, blacks, and whites.
+According to the flag's creator, Júlio Ribeiro, writing in O Rebate on 16 July 1888, the red, black and white colors symbolize, respectively, the three constituent races of the Brazilian people: Amerindians, blacks, and whites.
 This references a theory advanced by Carl Friedrich Philipp von Martius who wrote Como se deve escrever a história do Brasil (1840).
 Von Martius's theory of three races also influences the design of other Brazilian flags, such as the state of Maranhão.
 Again according to Ribeiro in O Rebate, the four yellow stars represent the Southern Cross.